openstack/monasca-api/docs/monasca-api-spec.md

 ## Offset
-Offsets can be either integer offsets, string offsets (including hexadecimal numbers), or timestamp offsets.
-The use of either integer, string, or timestamp is determined by the resource being queried.
+Offsets can be either identifier offsets, timestamp offsets or combinational offsets that have an identifier part and timestamp part.
+The identifier can be an integer or string (including hexadecimal numbers).
+The use of either integer, string, timestamp or combination is determined by the resource being queried.

 For example, an integer offset would look like this: